kennethjchow/FunQuestions/README.md

 3. What's the best prank you've heard of or been a part of?
 4. What is something you're proud of that you are too afraid of sharing to avoid "sounding braggy"?
 5. What's something you don't understand why people spend big money on?
+6. What's the worst restaurant experience you've ever had?

+## Themed Questions

+### COVID

+1. What parts of your life would you still want to wear a mask even a few years post-pandemic?

 ## Would you rathers